teruboi/terra_segara/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Prod Deployment

+To deploy, we use Amplify for hosting the github repositories, so to do that is as simple as merge and push the branch to github

+dev:
+- git checkout dev
+- (edit stuff here)
+- git add .
+- git commit -m "message"
+- git push -u origin dev

+main/prod:
+- git checkout main
+- git merge dev
+- git push -u origin main

 ## Learn More

 To learn more about Next.js, take a look at the following resources: